orbeon/orbeon-forms-doc/Form-Runner-~-Import-~-Excel.md

 _NOTE: Only the Excel 2007 .xlsx format (Office Open XML) is supported.
 The older, .xls format is not supported._

-## Enabling the import button on the summary page
+## Enabling the import button

-You enable the import button by adding the import token to the `oxf.fr.summary.buttons.*.*` property.
+You enable the import button on the Summary page by adding the import token to the `oxf.fr.summary.buttons.*.*` property.
 Here for the Orbeon Contact form:

 ```xml
 <property as="xs:string"